ostdotcom/ost-sdk-php/README.md

 requiring blockchain development.

 At the core of OST is the concept of OST-powered Brand Tokens (BTs).
-BTs are white-label cryptocurrency tokens running on highly scalable Ethereum-based side blockchains, backed by staking OST tokens into smart contracts on Ethereum mainnet.
-BTs can only be transferred to whitelisted user addresses within a business’s community.
-This ensures that they stay within a specific BT community.
+BTs are white-label cryptocurrency tokens with utility representations running on highly-scalable Ethereum-based side blockchains, backed by OST tokens staked on Ethereum mainnet.
+Within a business’s token economy, BTs can only be transferred to whitelisted user addresses.
+This ensures that they stay within the token economy.

 The OST technology stack is designed to give businesses everything they need to integrate, test, and deploy BTs.
 Within the OST suite of products, developers